Grizzly-dart/libtensor/README.md

 # LibTensor
-An effort to democratize Artificial Intelligence from monopolistic evil clutches of Python and Nvidia.
+An effort to democratize Artificial Intelligence from the clutches of Python and Nvidia.